Skip to content

 7. Patricia Cornwell, 1956 -

-Bestselling author Patricia Cornwell is well known for her Kay Scarpettaseries, featuring the iconic medical examiner and her investigations into complex and chilling cases.
-Cornwell’s work has garnered multiple awards, including the Edgar Award for Best First Novel and the Gold Dagger Award for Best Crime Novel.
-Her novels have been praised for their attention to detail, strong character development, and gripping plots.
+Patricia Cornwell has revolutionized crime fiction through her Kay Scarpetta series, featuring the iconic medical examiner and her investigations into complex and chilling cases.
+Cornwell’s work has garnered multiple awards, including the Edgar Award for Best First Novel and the Gold Dagger Award for Best Crime Novel, establishing her as one of the genre’s most important voices.

-One of Cornwell’s most highly regarded novels is [Postmortem](https://www.amazon.es/dp/B002YPORR6? tag=work089-20), the first book in the Kay Scarpetta series.
-Dr. Scarpetta is confronted with a serial killer who leaves few clues and eludes capture in this novel.
-Cornwell’s expertise in forensic science lends authenticity to her writing, creating a suspenseful and engaging mystery that satisfies her fans’ cravings for intrigue.
+Postmortem, the first book in the Kay Scarpetta series, introduces Dr. Scarpetta as she confronts a serial killer who leaves few clues and eludes capture.
+Cornwell’s expertise in forensic science lends authenticity to her writing, creating suspenseful and engaging mysteries that satisfy readers’ craving for both scientific accuracy and thrilling storytelling.

 “The guy’s only advantage in life is he’s big and white, so he makes himself bigger and whiter by carrying a gun and a badge.”